Exodussubhash/Prime-Game/Readme.md

 Test Case 4: [ 19 - 11 ] = 8

 Test Case 5: The difference would be 0 since there is only one prime number in the given range.

+### The Solution posted in github is uploaded after coding contest is ended to avoid palagrism .
+The above code passed all test cases and built by own.
+Feedbacks are welcome.